-Throughout 2014, the Company conducted its business through three operating segments.
-During the first quarter of 2014, the Company realigned reporting responsibilities for multiple locations as a result of changes to the management structure which changed operating segments from four segments in 2013 to three segments in 2014.
+During the first quarter of 2015, the Company realigned reporting responsibilities for multiple locations as a result of changes to the management structure.
+The Company conducts its business through three operating segments.
+Prior period segment information has been recast to conform to the 2015 presentation.
 All of the Company's segments are primarily engaged in the design, manufacture and distribution of dental and medical products in four principal product categories: 1) dental consumable products 2) dental laboratory products 3) dental specialty products and 4) consumable medical device products.